 Preheat the over to 350 degrees.

-With an electric mixer on medium-high cream together the Butter and Sugar.
-Add both Eggs and mix at medium speed.
+With an electric mixer (I’d love this retro mixer) on medium-high cream together the Butter and Sugar.
+Add both Eggs and mix at medium speed for a few mintues.

 Prep your pans with either non-stick cooking spray or the old fashioned buttered and floured method.
 If you’re unfamiliar with this process here’s a website that shows it step-by-step.
 I never, ever use shortening in my cooking so you can substitute butter or olive oil without an issue.
 And, I use my fingers or a paper towel, use whatever works for you.